akeneo/pim-docs/onboarder/prerequisites/index.rst

     * ``ONBOARDER_QUEUE_NAME``: the queue where the Akeneo PIM will consume synchronization messages
 * ``ONBOARDER_RETAILER_URL``: url of the Onboarder retailer, needed for SSO implementation
 * ``ONBOARDER_CLOUD_STORAGE_BUCKET_NAME``: name of the bucket where the assets will be synchronized

-Worker
-^^^^^^
-| The synchronization of the catalog structure and the catalog data is handle in a asynchronous way using the Google Cloud PubSub service.
-| The messages that are part of the synchronization process are queued.
-| The queue is consumed by a command line process called ``worker``.
-|
-| The worker have to be always launched as it poll the queue waiting for new messages to handle.
-| The akeneo/pim-onboarder extension comes with a `supervisor <http://supervisord.org/>`_ configuration example to manage this worker to be always running but it's up to you to manage this another way.